JdeRobot/RoboticsAcademy/docs/_pages/installation.md

 Robotics-Academy currently supports **Linux** operating system.
 These installation instructions have been prepared for Ubuntu Linux 18.04 (LTS).
 Don't install everything listed here, just follow the directions on the Academy exercise you want to perform.
 For instance, not all the specific infrastructure packages are required for every exercise, and they can be large packages.

 1. *Generic infrastucture*
-+ required
+    - Required
-+ ROS middleware, Gazebo simulator, JdeRobot-base, JdeRobot-assets
+    - ROS middleware, Gazebo simulator, JdeRobot-base, JdeRobot-assets

 2. *Specific infrastructure*
-+ optional, depends on the exercise
+    - Optional, depends on the exercise
-+ Some exercises require also additional software pieces such as OpenCV, MoveIt!, MavROS, PX4, VisualStates, OpenMotionPlanningLibrary, etc.
+    - Some exercises require also additional software pieces such as OpenCV, MoveIt!, MavROS, PX4, VisualStates, OpenMotionPlanningLibrary, etc.

 3. *JdeRobot Academy source code*
-+ required
+    - Required
-+ Academy includes templates for the exercises
+    - Academy includes templates for the exercises

 # Generic infrastructure

 ## ROS Middleware